tylerthedeveloper/tylerthedeveloper.github.io/_posts/2018-01-10-day-1-intro-and-arrays.md

 * Linear/Binary Search - looping

+Want to learn more about arrays, [click here!](../interview/resources)

 # First Question
 **Two-sum:** Given a list of numbers and a target, determine whether a pair exists that sum up to the target value